Music Recommendation with Large Language Models: Challenges, Opportunities, and Evaluation: Introduction

-An overview of the paper content is presented in Figure \ref{fig:paper_overview}.
-Overall, our contributions are: \begin{itemize} \item A detailed overview of background, challenges, and LLM-induced changes in MRS in Section~\ref{sec:2} with an emphasis on the specificity of music consumption; \item An evaluation framework inspired from NLP works that goes beyond traditional IR metrics and covers a wider range of scenarios: human vs.~automatic, reliance on ground-truth or not, and so on (Section~\ref{sec:3.1}); \item A comprehensive catalog of success and risk evaluation dimensions specific to the assessment of LLM-based MRS (Section~\ref{sec:3.2}). \end{itemize}
+\begin{itemize} \item A detailed overview of background, challenges, and LLM-induced changes in MRSs, with an emphasis on the specificity of music consumption (Section~\ref{sec:2}). \item An NLP-inspired evaluation taxonomy that goes beyond traditional IR metrics and covers a wider range of scenarios, including human vs.~automatic evaluation and reference-based vs.~reference-free settings (Section~\ref{sec:3.1}). \item A concrete MRS-oriented evaluation framework with operational success metrics, failure-side diagnostics, and working examples for LLM-based music recommendation (Section \ref{sec:mrs-eval}) \end{itemize}